This fantasy that was published by HarperCollins on October 13, 2009 and has 321 pages.

-Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Guards!
+Other books by this author which I have reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Guards!
 Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man

 Seventh in the Discworld fantasy series in which Pratchett pokes fun at whatever he can imagine.
 The focus in Pyramids is on the rigid adherence to religious worship and custom.
 Especially when one has forgotten why one follows it.
 If you want to make sense of the chronology of the whole series or the various subseries, there is a chronological listing of the Discworld books on my website.

 In 1989, Pyramids won the British Science Fiction Association Award for Novel.
 It’s original title was The Book of Going Forth.

 This was my least favorite so far of Pratchett’s Discworld.
 Oh, it’s funny enough as it pokes fun at that attitude of “me granfa did it and his granfa before him, and if it’s good enough for him, it’s good enough for me”.
 Yet another old custom is that non-compulsory taking of the potion to follow the king into death.
 Hmmm, what a choice!?

 It’s an odd progression at the start, as Pratchett swings back and forth in time between Teppic’s memories of childhood, his classes, back to his first day at school, and then slipping into his practical exam.
 Of course, Ptraci has her own schooling memories.
 Quite vivid ones too that she and the other handmaidens relive from the tattoos on Alonzo’s body!